jbarratt/serialized-nikola/posts/2011/10/using-ogres-to-improve-your-designs/index.md

 The review we did was based on the Gamestorming game [Challenge Cards](http://www.gogamestorm.com/?p=572).
 In brief, you form two teams: one team creates challenges to the design, the other creates solutions.

-{% blockquote %}
-The challenge team picks a card from the deck and plays it on the table, describing a scene or event where the issue might realistically arise.
+> The challenge team picks a card from the deck and plays it on the table, describing a scene or event where the issue might realistically arise.
 The solution team must then pick a card from their deck that addresses the challenge.
 If they have a solution they get a point, and if they don’t have a solution the challenge team gets a point.
 The teams then work together to design a card that addresses that challenge.
-{% endblockquote %}

 For fun, and to emphasize the game aspect (and dampen issues with taking criticism personally), I brought in a silly element of making the "solution team" be Knights, defending a castle -- and the "challenge team" be gnarly Ogres.